Subsono1/Keepcalorie/README.md

 - Will design mobile first.
 - Will have a new log entry window.
 - Will have a logged entries.
 Page will render all the information from user's information
-- will Have in total a create, delete and update system.
+- will Have in total a create, delete.
 - will have a calorie calculator section(need to get apporval, is an external widget calculator.)
 <br>